 8.90.20 Procedures for the Establishment of Centers.
-Proposals for all centers, including institutes, bureaus and partnerships shall originate with faculty representing the disciplines concerned.
+Proposals for all centers, including institutes, bureaus, partnerships, and similar entities shall originate with faculty representing the disciplines concerned.
 A proposal for the creation of a center, institute, bureau, or partnership shall include an explanation of its goals and rationale, a description of its proposed administrative and staffing structure, a specific description of its relationship to other appropriate units of the University, a budget with personnel and space requirements, as well as amounts and sources of seed money.
-In addition, procedures for the termination of the center or assumption of full fiscal responsibilities by the University shall be included in the proposal. #11-12--25
+In addition, procedures for the termination of the center or assumption of full fiscal responsibilities by the University shall be included in the proposal. #11-12-25, #17-18-23

 8.90.21 Temporary Authorization for Centers.
-Centers, including institutes, bureaus, and partnerships, may be authorized to operate for an initial three-year period by the Provost and Vice President for Academic Affairs of the University who shall make the decision in consultation with the Vice President for Research and Economic Development, the Council for Research, the Dean(s) of the faculty associated with the proposed center, and the Chairs of the faculty members associated with the proposed center, who shall have brought the proposal to the department as a whole for their recommendations.
-The Council for Research will review proposals for temporary partnerships and make recommendations to the Provost based on the potential for intellectual contributions, utilization of undergraduate and graduate students, interdepartmental or intercollege involvement, and external funding.
-Each new temporary partnership shall receive support from the university only during its initial three years. #02-03-14 #11-12--25
+Centers, including institutes, bureaus, partnerships, and similar entities may be authorized to operate for an initial three-year period by the Provost and Vice President for Academic Affairs of the University who shall make the decision in consultation with the Vice President for Research and Economic Development, the Center Review Subcommittee of the Committee for Research and Creative Activities, the Dean(s) of the faculty associated with the proposed center, and the Chairs of the faculty members associated with the proposed center, who shall have brought the proposal to the department as a whole for their recommendations.
+The Center Review Subcommittee will review proposals for temporary partnerships and make recommendations to the Provost based on the potential for intellectual contributions, utilization of undergraduate and graduate students, interdepartmental or intercollege involvement, and external funding.
+Each new temporary partnership shall receive support from the university only during its initial three years. #02-03-14 #11-12-25, #17-18-23

 8.90.22 Continuing Authorization for Centers.
-Continuing authorization to operate centers, institutes, bureaus, or partnerships, including authorization to operate after an initial three-year period described in 8.90.21, shall be subject to review by units and departments involved in the center as well as review by the colleges of the involved departments during their third year.
-Following college review, proposals shall be forwarded with departmental and college recommendations to the Council for Research for consideration (see 8.85.12).
-The Council shall recommend to the Faculty Senate action on center proposals based on program quality, research, outreach, or educational activities, involvement of undergraduate and graduate students, interdepartmental or intercollege connections, and potential for continued external funding, as appropriate for the mission and goals of the center. #02-03-14 #11-12--25
+Continuing authorization to operate centers, institutes, bureaus, or partnerships, and similar entities including authorization to operate after an initial three-year period described in 8.90.21, shall be subject to review by units and departments involved in the center as well as review by the colleges of the involved departments during their third year.
+Following college review, proposals shall be forwarded with departmental and college recommendations to the Center Review Subcommittee of the Committee for Research and Creative Activities for consideration (see 8.85.12).
+The The Committee for Research and Creative Activities shall recommend to the Faculty Senate action on center proposals based on program quality, research, outreach, or educational activities, involvement of undergraduate and graduate students, interdepartmental or intercollege connections, and potential for continued external funding, as appropriate for the mission and goals of the center. #02-03-14 #11-12-25, #17-18-23

 8.90.30 Review.
-Once granted continuing status, centers, including institutes, bureaus, and partnerships, shall be reviewed every four years by the Council for Research who shall submit recommendations, including recommendations for further continuation or dissolution, to the Faculty Senate based on overall program quality, research, outreach, or educational contributions, financial support of student involvement, interdepartmental or intercollege involvement, and continued external funding, as appropriate for the mission and goals of the center. #02-03-14 #09-10-16 #11-12-25
+Once granted continuing status, centers, including institutes, bureaus, partnerships, and similar entities shall be reviewed every four years by the Center Review Subcommittee of the Committee for Research and Creative Activities who shall submit recommendations, including recommendations for further continuation or dissolution, to the Faculty Senate based on overall program quality, research, outreach, or educational contributions, financial support of student involvement, interdepartmental or intercollege involvement, and continued external funding, as appropriate for the mission and goals of the center. #02-03-14 #09-10-16 #11-12-25, #17-18-23, #17-18-23